Lucien Bonaparte, Napoleon’s scandalous brother

 Lucien’s political aspirations were not entirely extinguished.
 In 1833, he travelled to London to meet with his brother Joseph, who had arrived there in the summer of 1832.
 Joseph had hoped to help his nephew, Napoleon II, gain the French throne, but was unable to proceed with the plan because his nephew died while Joseph was enroute from the United States.
 During the meeting Lucien expressed his desire for the Bonapartes to return to France whatever the cost, a position Joseph did not share.
 Joseph’s secretary Louis Mailliard wrote of the meeting that “everything Lucien says about France is not very brilliant,” and “he’s a man who speaks well but who is of no use.”
 (13) The initiative slipped from the older Bonapartes to Louis’s son, Louis Napoleon (Napoleon III).

-Lucien Bonaparte died of stomach cancer at Viterbo, Italy on June 29, 1840.
+Lucien Bonaparte died of stomach cancer at Viterbo, Italy on June 29, 1840, at the age of 65.
 Alexandrine died in 1855.

 You might also enjoy: